Moscolape/restaurant/README.md

 # WORKING-RESTAURANT.PY

-This is a program created for an imaginary mobile ordering application for a restaurant...
+This is a program created for an imaginary mobile ordering application for a restaurant.
+It serves as an assessment task for an online programme.

 ### Program Features